DeBrusk scores late in 3rd period, Bruins edge Kraken 6-5 - NewsBreak

 Jaden Schwartz put Seattle ahead 5-4 at 15:50 of the third period.
 Brandon Carlo tied it less than 30 seconds later.

-DeBrusk scored the winning goal at 18:22, with an assist from Charlie McAvoy.
+DeBrusk scored the go-ahead goal at 18:22, with an assist from Charlie McAvoy.

-“It was a good shift by our line,” DeBrusk said. “(Marchand) won a puck battle, (Patrice Bergeron) won a puck battle, he got up to the point, and I just tried to get to the net.”

-“It’s simple hockey, honestly, but it seems like it’s been going that way as of late,” he said.
-“It’s always fun to score those goals, everyone wants to be a part of it, but I think the goals leading up to it were equally as clutch to get us in that position.”

 The two teams combined for 74 shots on goal.
 Boston’s Jeremy Swayman made 36 saves for the Bruins and Phillip Grubauer finished with 27 for Seattle.